Power Play (1978 film)

-Power Play is a 1978 British-Canadian political thriller film starring Peter O'Toole and David Hemmings, based on the 1968 non-fiction strategy book Coup d'État: A Practical Handbook by Edward N. Luttwak.
-The film was also known as Coup d'Etat.
-It was released on DVD in 2005 by New Star Video under the title A State of Shock.
+Power Play (also known as Coup d'Etat, A State of Shock and Operation Overthrow) is a 1978 British-Canadian political thriller film directed by Martyn Burke and starring Peter O'Toole and David Hemmings.
+It was written by Burke and Edward N. Luttwak based on the latter's 1968 non-fiction strategy book Coup d'État: A Practical Handbook.

 Plot

 A small group of military officers frustrated by the corruption and brutality of a fictional contemporary European government decide that they must overthrow the current administration.
 But the coup's leader worries that there is a spy in their group.

-Colonel Narriman (Hemmings), an idealistic and soon-to-retire army officer, becomes sickened by the government's use of extra-judicial killing and torture to suppress the terrorist insurgency that their incompetence and corruption has fostered.
+Colonel Narriman, an idealistic and soon-to-retire army officer, becomes sickened by the government's use of extrajudicial killing and torture to suppress the terrorist insurgency that their incompetence and corruption has fostered.
 Jean Rousseau persuades him that, instead of retiring, he should attempt to overthrow the regime for the good of the country.

-Worried about infiltration by agents of the hated internal security chief Blair (Donald Pleasence), he emphasises operational security, as he knows he can expect no mercy if caught, while he builds the coup one important recruit at a time.
-A key such person is Colonel Zeller (O'Toole), whose armoured brigade is seen as vital for capturing the capital city quickly.
+Worried about infiltration by agents of the hated internal security chief Blair, he emphasises operational security, as he knows he can expect no mercy if caught, while he builds the coup one important recruit at a time.
+A key such person is Colonel Zeller, whose armoured brigade is seen as vital for capturing the capital city quickly.

 The final part of the film is the actual conduct of the coup attempt with exciting twists and surprises.